awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

                import com.amazonaws.mobile.config.AWSConfiguration;
                import com.amazonaws.mobileconnectors.s3.transferutility.*;

          #.
 Add the following code to the :code:`onCreate` method of your main or startup activity.
-This will establish a connection with AWS Mobile. :code:`AWSMobileClient` is a singleton that will be an interface for your AWS services.
+This establishes a connection with AWS Mobile. :code:`AWSMobileClient` is a singleton that will be an interface for your AWS services.

             .. code-block:: java